Arnav-Dubey-2023chb1062/Blockchain_Basics/README.md

 ### 1. Creating Blocks
 Think of each block like a page in a notebook:
-- It has some information (like "Alice sent 5 coins to Bob")
+- It has some information (like "Chelsea are the best club in europe")
 - It knows about the previous page (block)
 - It has a timestamp (when it was created)
 - It has a special code (hash) that makes it unique